yploh/Exclusively-Dark-Image-Dataset/README.md

 # Exclusively Dark (ExDark) Image Dataset

+Updated on June 1, 2019 (added codes for low-light image enhancement using Gaussian Process)

 Released on May 29, 2018

 ## Description

-In order to facilitate a new object detection and image enhancement research, we introduce the Exclusively Dark (ExDark) dataset [(CVIU - under review)](https://arxiv.org/abs/1805.11227).
+* In order to facilitate a new object detection and image enhancement research, we introduce the Exclusively Dark (ExDark) dataset [(CVIU 2019)](http://cs-chan.com/doc/cviu.pdf).
 The Exclusively Dark (ExDARK) dataset is a collection of 7,363 low-light images from very low-light environments to twilight (i.e 10 different conditions) with 12 object classes (as to PASCAL VOC) annotated on both image class level and local object bounding boxes.

 ![demo](Exdark.gif)

+* Now available, codes for low-light image enhancement using Gaussian Process for features retrieval. [(SPIC 2019)](http://cs-chan.com/doc/SPIC2019.pdf)

 ## Citation
 If you find this dataset useful for your research, please cite